Murasame-class destroyer (1994)

-The Murasame-class destroyer (むらさめ型護衛艦, Murasame-gata-goei-kan) is a class of destroyers, serving with the Japan Maritime Self-Defense Force (JMSDF).
-This is the first class of the second-generation general-purpose destroyers of the JMSDF.
+The Murasame-class destroyer (むらさめ型護衛艦, Murasame-gata-goei-kan) is a class of destroyers serving with the Japan Maritime Self-Defense Force (JMSDF).
+This is the first class of the second-generation, general-purpose destroyers of the JMSDF.

 Background

-Since FY1977, the JMSDF started construction of general-purpose destroyers (汎用護衛艦, Hanyou-goei-kan) under the eight ships / eight helicopters concept.
-In this concept, each flotillas would be composed of one helicopter destroyer (DDH), five general-purpose destroyers (DD), and two guided-missile destroyers (DDG).
-By FY1986, construction of twenty first-generation DDs (twelve Hatsuyuki class and eight Asagiri class) required for all four flotillas had been completed.
+Since fiscal year 1977, the JMSDF started construction of general-purpose destroyers (汎用護衛艦, Hanyou-goei-kan) under the eight ships / eight helicopters concept.
+In this concept, each flotilla would be composed of one helicopter destroyer (DDH), five general-purpose destroyers (DD), and two guided-missile destroyers (DDG).
+By fiscal year 1986, construction of twenty first-generation DDs (twelve Hatsuyuki class and eight Asagiri class) required for all four flotillas had been completed.

-In the original plan, it was supposed to shift to destroyer escorts for local District Forces afterwards.
-However, if the use of these first-generation DDs was continued to the full extent of ships' life, the relative performance obsolescence was concerned.
-Thus the JMSDF decided to advance the construction of the new generation DDs.
-And this was the first class of the second-generation DDs.
+In the original plan, construction was supposed to shift to destroyer escorts, for local District Forces, afterwards.
+However, if the use of these first-generation DDs was continued to the full extent of the ship's lives, obsolescence was a concern.
+Thus the JMSDF decided to advance the construction of the new generation DDs, and this was the first class of the second-generation DDs.

-Except for Kirisame, all ships of the class are named after Imperial Japanese Navy destroyers sunk in World War II.
+Except for Kirisame, all ships of the class are named after Imperial Japanese Navy destroyers in World War II.

 Design

 The hull design was completely renovated from first-generation DDs.
 In addition to increasing the size in order to reduce the underwater radiation noise, both superstructure and hull were inclined to reduce the radar cross-section.
-There is however no angled tripod mainmast like the one of the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
+There is, however, no angled tripod mainmast like the one on the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
 The aft was designed like a "mini-Oranda-zaka" as with the Kongō class to avoid interference between helicopters and mooring devices.

-The engine arrangement is COGAG as same as Asagiri class, but a pair of engines are updated to Spey SM1C.
-And the remaining one pair are replaced by LM2500, same as Kongō class.
+The engine arrangement is COGAG, same as the Asagiri-class, but the pair of engines are updated to Spey SM1C.
+The remaining one pair are replaced by LM2500, same as the Kongō-class.